Maria E. Brewer: Ambassador to Lesotho

 On April 15, 2021, President Joe Biden nominated Brewer to be the next United States Ambassador to Lesotho.
 The Senate Foreign Relations Committee held hearings on her nomination on June 9, 2021.
 The committee reported her favorably to the Senate floor on June 24, 2021.
 On December 18, 2021, the entire United States Senate confirmed her nomination by voice vote.
 On March 10, 2022, she presented her credentials to King Letsie III.

+Foreign Service Institute

+On May 13, 2024, Brewer assumed the role as the deputy director of the Foreign Service Institute.
+She had served acting director of the Foreign Service Institute from March 3 to July 14, 2025.

 Personal life

 Brewer speaks Spanish, Krio and Hindi.